 Kamal Ghali is an experienced trial and investigations lawyer, a former U.S. Department of Justice cybercrime and white-collar crime prosecutor, and he leads the firm’s Cybersecurity & Privacy and White Collar Criminal Defense practices.
-He focuses on cybersecurity, government and internal investigations, white collar criminal defense, and related complex litigation.
+He draws on his wealth of experience investigating and prosecuting some of the world’s most prolific cyber threat-actors to advise clients on how to strategically respond to fast-moving crises, data breaches, and trade secret thefts; manage complex litigation and regulatory risk; and handle ongoing government investigations, enforcement actions, and white-collar criminal prosecutions.
+He is a frequent lecturer on data security and cybercrime, represents targets of criminal investigations, and conducts corporate internal investigations.

-As a federal prosecutor and a Deputy Chief at the U.S. Attorney’s Office, he investigated global cyber threats, state-sponsored cyber intrusions, cases involving over 100 data breaches, and he led high-profile prosecutions of significant international cyber-criminals.
-He also tried complex multi-defendant, corporate fraud and bribery cases to juries, including a five-week trial against corporate executives charged with orchestrating a fraud involving over $600 million in currency sales.
+As a federal prosecutor and a Deputy Chief at the U.S. Attorney’s Office, he worked with the FBI and Secret Service to investigate global cyber threats, state-sponsored cyber intrusions, and cases involving over 100 data breaches.
+And he led high-profile prosecutions of significant international cyber-criminals.
+He has extensive trial experience and has tried complex multi-defendant, corporate fraud and bribery cases to juries, including a five-week trial against corporate executives charged with orchestrating a fraud involving over $600 million in currency sales.

-He returned to Bondurant after serving as a federal prosecutor in the U.S. Department of Justice for over six years, as an Assistant United States Attorney (AUSA) in Atlanta, Deputy Chief of the Cyber and Intellectual Property Crime Section of the U.S. Attorney’s Office, the law enforcement point of contact for all cyber events impacting the Northern District of Georgia, and an AUSA in the Economic Crimes Section as well as the Narcotics and Organized Crime Drug Enforcement Task Force (OCDETF).
+He returned to Bondurant after serving as a federal prosecutor in the U.S. Department of Justice for over six years, as an Assistant United States Attorney (AUSA) in Atlanta, Deputy Chief of the Cyber and Intellectual Property Crime Section of the U.S. Attorney’s Office, the law enforcement point of contact for all cyber events impacting the Northern District of Georgia, and an AUSA in the Economic Crimes Section.
+His work has spanned investigating and prosecuting prolific Russia-based cybercriminals, responding to the City of Atlanta ransomware attack, and first-chairing white-collar criminal investigations involving complex fraud, corruption, bribery, healthcare fraud, bank fraud, securities fraud, honest services fraud, money laundering, international cybercrime, and trade secret theft.

 He is the recipient of a DOJ Director’s Award from Deputy Attorney General Rod Rosenstein for superior performance in co-prosecuting the promoters and developers of SpyEye, a pernicious malware that inflicted nearly a billion dollars in losses around the world.
-He has also received the United States Attorney Award (public corruption prosecution of a sitting member of the Georgia General Assembly) and a commendation from the FBI Director for "demonstrated excellence" in a complex securities fraud and market manipulation jury trial involving a Title III wiretap.
+He has received the United States Attorney Award for his work on a public corruption prosecution of a sitting member of the Georgia General Assembly and is the recipient of a commendation from the FBI Director for "demonstrated excellence" in a complex securities fraud and market manipulation jury trial involving a Title III wiretap.

 Cyber Investigations and Data Breach Response